 Moving on to temperature regulation.
 Although the company likes to call its top layer “cooling,” we actually think this bed sleeps more temperature neutral.
 The bed won’t cause you to heat up during the night, but it also won’t cool you down.
 Rather, external factors, like what climate you live in or how much you use your air conditioner, will have more of an effect on your sleeping temperature throughout the night.

 Lastly, we do think the Puffy mattress is a viable option for couples.
-The bed performs decently well in terms of motion isolation and edge support.
+The bed performs well in terms of motion isolation and edge support.
 These are two important considerations for people that share a bed.

 The less motion that is transferred from one person’s movements to the other person will generally lead to a more restful night of sleep.
-Solid edge support means there is more useful surface area for couple to spread out.
+Solid edge support means there is more useful surface area for couples to spread out.
 Space can be especially important for couples who share a smaller size bed, like a full or queen size.

 Casper is no doubt one of the big players in the bed-in-a-box industry.
 Chances are you’ve heard the Casper name from one of your friends, on the radio, or on one of your favorite podcasts.
-Forget about all the marketing, though, and let’s see how this mattress holds up.
+Forget about all the marketing, though, let’s see how this mattress holds up.

 On top of that is a layer of memory foam and then a layer of open-cell proprietary foam on top.
 The top layer of foam gives the bed more of a soft, neutral-foam feel.

 You really don’t feel too much of that secondary memory foam layer.
 The top layer is soft to the touch and very comfortable.
 It just doesn’t quite conform to your body the way memory foam does.
 That’s why we call it more of a neutral-foam, which a lot of people actually prefer over memory foam.
-Casper actually made our Most Comfortable Mattresses list.
+In fact, Casper actually made our Most Comfortable Mattresses list.

 In terms of firmness, the Casper mattress is similar to Puffy in that we think it lands around a medium on the firmness scale.
 It too strikes a nice balance between comfort, support, and pressure relief.
 We also think the mattress is ideal for all kinds of sleepers.